 In many states, it’s a requirement that workers’ comp policies provide cash benefits to the late employee’s family or dependents.
 Who can receive this money and how much they get depends on state law.
 Here are some factors to keep in mind:

 The state typically determines the minimum value of the benefit payments.
 In New York, for instance, the amount is equal to two-thirds of the deceased worker's average weekly wage for the year before the accident.
 In Oregon, the spouse and any dependents each receive a set amount determined by the state.

 Losing a loved one is sad and stressful, and to make matters worse, funeral and burial costs aren’t cheap.
 The median cost of a funeral is about $8,755, not including the cemetery plot, which can easily add an extra $2,000 to expenses.

 Workers’ comp policies are often required to include coverage for funeral and burial costs.
 However, some states only require coverage up to a certain amount.
 It’s not a guarantee that funeral insurance will pay for the full cost of a funeral.

 Funeral coverage isn’t limited to workers’ comp policies.
 Outside of the workplace, a funeral insurance policy is a type of specialized life insurance that helps individuals plan and pay for their own death expenses.
 This type of coverage is also sometimes called burial insurance or final expense insurance.

 Like workers’ comp death benefits, this coverage can help pay for funeral expenses.
 Some funeral insurance policies also offer benefits that pay for the deceased’s outstanding medical bills and other debts.

-The difference is that the workers’ compensation benefit is offered by an employer and is only valid if the cause of death is related to the employee’s work.
+The difference is that the workers’ comp benefit is offered by an employer and is only valid if the cause of death is related to the employee’s work.
 The other kind of funeral insurance is a personal policy bought by individuals, and the cause of death does not need to be work-related.